MK Dons: Club Profile

-After initial skirmishes during the 2010-1 FA Cup, our relationship with the Dons would step up a gear once in League One.
-Across three seasons, we had some memorable matches; Robbo overseeing a 4-2 home win in early 2012 and them coming from two down to win at the Lamex – perhaps the moment we knew our battle against the drop wouldn’t be won?
+We’d confidently say there’s nothing – and 100% we mean “nothing” – controversial when talking about the story of MK Dons.
+As far as Boro’ are concerned, our initial skirmishes with the Dons formed part of our 2010-1 FA Cup run.
+But we’d soon become equals after we made the step up into League One.
+Across three seasons, we had some memorable times; Robbo overseeing a 4-2 home win in early 2012, for a start.
+There was also them coming from two goals down to win at the Lamex – perhaps the moment we knew our battle against the drop in 2013-4 wouldn’t be won?

 MK Dons: Record vs Boro'